How to Hire a Freelance Developer Without Watching a Mid-Five-Figure Project Balloon

 The pitch

-Users see live updates instantly without page refreshes, creating engaging dynamic experience like Slack or Discord
+Users see live updates instantly without page refreshes, creating an engaging experience like Slack or Discord.

 The reality

-WebSocket connections consume server memory even when idle, increasing hosting costs 3–5x, mobile browsers drop connections frequently, debugging connection issues extremely complex
+WebSocket connections consume server resources even when idle, mobile browsers drop connections frequently, and debugging connection issues is materially harder than debugging request-response.
+For most use cases, simple polling is the more honest choice.

 Mobile-First Progressive Web App